 Call Burnett Wilson Law Today at (402) 810-8611

 If you or a loved one have suffered a head or brain injury because of someone else’s negligence, Burnett Wilson Law is here to help.
-Our head injury lawyers truly care about our clients, and will work tirelessly to build your case as you seek financial relief.
-With years of experience and a passion for justice, our Omaha brain injury attorneys will answer your questions, help you file the necessary documents, and represent you tenaciously from start to finish.
+Our Omaha brain injury lawyers truly care about our clients, and will work tirelessly to build your case as you seek financial relief.
+With years of experience and a passion for justice, our firm can answer your questions, help you file the necessary documents, and represent you tenaciously from start to finish.

 Contact our firm today to speak with a member of our team.
 Our brain injury attorneys in Omaha offer free consultations and can help you pursue brain injury compensation.